-The college’s 1,553 students are a diverse group, representing 42 states and 16 foreign countries.
+The college’s 2,025 students are a diverse group, representing 46 states and 7 foreign countries.
 With 75% living on campus, they form a rich and vibrant community.
 They are keenly aware of social responsibility and are involved as volunteers throughout their college years.
-Nearly 80% of Rhodes’ students are active in community service in the greater Memphis area.
+More than 80% of Rhodes’ students are active in community service in the greater Memphis area.

 Rhodes’ academic program offers its students a broad variety of programs.
 There are 18 departmental and 13 interdisciplinary majors leading to a B.A. or B.S. degree.
 Rhodes’ students benefit from a curriculum that is designed to develop their ability to think critically, communicate effectively, and to appreciate broadly.
 With one faculty member for every 10 students, it’s easy to get to know teachers.
 Classes at Rhodes are small, with the average size being 14.
 Many, particularly advanced, courses are even smaller, promoting intensive interaction between and among students and faculty.
 Rhodes also offers a variety of opportunities for students to study abroad, gaining valuable insight into other people and cultures.